vuestorefront/vue-storefront/doc/TypeScript Action Plan.md

 - types safety and code-testability
 - making Vue Storefront code base easier to understand for new-comers.

+## Desired state

+**Desired state is that Vue Storefront Core outputs JS libraries, it's written using some TypeScript features, but all the user code (themes, extensions) is still JavaScript.
+No TypeScript experience is required to build Vue Storefront stores.
+This is just for core developers and transparent to the end users.**

+Therefore we're refactoring just:
+- core/api
+- core/store
+- core/lib

+Where it makes sense.
+The key TypeScript feature we feel is usable are data types.

 We're in the middle of [refactoring `core/components` to `core/api` modules](https://github.com/DivanteLtd/vue-storefront/issues/1213).
 All the modules should be created using TypeScript

 ### The Action Plan: